 The ombre trend took the world by storm in the 2000’s and is still rockin’… ombre hair, ombre nails, ombre painted walls.
 Just about everything can be painted ombre.
 I remember when I saw this ombre effect on this painted sign years ago, I knew I needed to make my own ombre painted wood sign!

-If you don’t know what ombre is…it is gradually changing from one color to another, typically from light to dark.
+If you don’t know what ombre is, it gradually changes from one color to another, typically from light to dark.